Linear Functions to the Extended Reals: Proper scoring rules

 \begin{definition}[Scoring rule, regular] Let $\Y$ be finite and $\P \subseteq \Delta_{\Y}$, nonempty.
 A function $S: \P \times \Y \to \extreals$ is termed a \emph{scoring rule}.
 It is \emph{regular} if $S(p,y) \neq \infty$ for all $p \in \P$, $y \in \Y$. \end{definition}

 Regular scoring rules are nice for two reasons.
 First, calculating expected scores such as $\sum_y q(y) S(p,y)$ may lead to illegal sums if $S(p,y) \in \extreals$, but regular scores guarantee that the sum is legal (using that $q(y) \geq 0$).
-Second, even if illegal sums were no problem (e.g. if we disallowed $-\infty$), allowing scores of $S(p,y) = \infty$ leads to strange and unexciting rules: $p$ is an optimal report for any belief $q$ unless $q(y) = 0$.
+Second, even if illegal sums were no problem, allowing scores of $S(p,y) = \infty$ leads to strange and unexciting rules: $p$ is an optimal report for any belief $q$ unless $q(y) = 0$.
+In contrast, allowing $S(p,y) = -\infty$ in some cases can be reasonable; for example, this is the case for the popular log score when $p(y) = 0$, but $y$ is observed.